PavithraPN-01/Agent-lgls-stack/README.md

 - Machine Learning
 - Natural Language Processing
 - AI Automation
 - Data Science

 ---

 # 🙏 Acknowledgements

-Special thanks to the open-source AI community and the creators of the amazing technologies used in this project.
+Special thanks to the developers and open-source communities behind the technologies that made this project possible.

-This project would not have been possible without:
+This project is built using:

 - LangGraph
 - LangChain